7 Steps To Breaking Your Dog's Barking Habit

 Break the barking habit

 Dogs bark to communicate.
-Though you may not want to entirely stop your dog from barking, it shouldn't become an irritating habit.
-If your dog barks more than you'd like, try out these seven tips to help stop the unwanted barking.
-These tips and tricks work on both puppies and adult dogs.
+While you may not want to completely eliminate your dog's barking, it's important to prevent it from becoming an annoying habit.
+If your dog barks excessively, consider these seven tips to help curb unwanted barking.
+These strategies work for both puppies and adult dogs.

-If a dog is barking, there is likely a reason for it.
-Try to stay calm and avoid speaking loudly, as this will only make the dog think you are joining in on the barking.
+If a dog is barking, there is probably a reason for it.
+Try to stay calm and avoid speaking loudly, as this will only make the dog think you are participating in the barking.

 3. Create distraction